huuuuusy/huuuuusy.github.io/README.md

 JavaScript syntax, Git whitespace, the Jekyll build, rendered section order, and duplicate HTML IDs.

-Node is not required for normal content updates. `package.json` only rebuilds the inherited theme bundle in `assets/js/main.min.js`.
-If you edit `assets/js/_main.js` or the vendored theme plugins, run `npm install` followed by `npm run build:js` and commit the rebuilt bundle.
+Node packages are not required.
+Homepage behavior is implemented in three small, dependency-free scripts under `assets/js/`; the obsolete jQuery theme bundle and its build toolchain are intentionally not retained.

 ## Common updates